Apple Park: Wellness center

 A 100,000 sqft fitness center is located in the northwest of the campus.
 Apart from gym equipment, the fitness center features other amenities like changing rooms, showers, laundry services, and rooms for group sessions.

 Research and development facility

 The research and development facilities feature two large 300,000 sqft buildings on the southern edge of the campus and are occupied by more than 2,000 people.
-The top floor of each building houses the department comprising industrial design and human interface teams formerly headed by design chief Jony Ive.
+The top floor of each building houses the department comprising industrial design and human interface teams.

+Observatory

+The Apple Park Observatory, which opened in 2024, is an event space and gallery meant to "provide public showcases of [Apple's] latest technology."
+The subterranean building, which has been compared to James Turrell's skylit spaces, is made of terrazzo, natural stone, and timber, like the nearby Steve Jobs Theatre.

 Transportation

 Bus

 Employees traveling by bus will board and depart from the bus station, which leads to the main campus via two white staircases.
 The area is also served by the Santa Clara Valley Transportation Authority (VTA), which runs a local bus service from Cupertino to nearby cities.
-Prominent transit consultant Jarrett Walker, who worked with the VTA on providing service to the campus, criticized the campus' design due to its poor access to public transit.
+Transit consultant Jarrett Walker, who worked with the VTA on providing service to the campus, criticized the campus' design due to its poor access to public transit.